FAQs

 My child needs assistance taking regular medication.
 How will this be administered during their camp stay?

-Camper medication is collected on the day of their arrival.
+Camper medication is collected on the day of their arrival, and kept in a safe location.
 All administration of medication is recorded and done by our Senior Staff members.
+Puffers and Epi-pens will be carried and kept with the students throughout their stay.

 My child has a special dietary restriction; can this be accommodated at camp?